(888) 595-9101 Call Now For Pricing and Availability

 As compared to assisted living, nursing homes collaborate closely with nurses, doctors, and other medical personnel like physical therapists, dieticians, and certified nursing assistants to provide the services that meet the medical needs of the occupants.

 The staff members in nursing homes offer around the clock care for both physical and mental issues.
 Support employees may include custodians, groundskeepers, and maintenance personnel.
 They are responsible for maintaining the appearance and functioning of nursing homes.
 Nursing homes also have either visiting doctors and nurses or have them on-site, and they regularly monitor things like blood pressure and medication.
 Because the level of medical care is much greater for nursing home patients than for assisted living residents, nursing homes also have visiting pharmacists who check each nursing home patient generally at least once per month to make sure they are taking proper medications.
+The staffing model for Assisted Living vs Nursing Home is one of the most telling differences.
+In assisted living, the staff focuses on personal care and daily support, while in a nursing home, the staff is a full-fledged medical team ready to handle complex needs.

 Assisted Living vs Nursing Home: Duration of Stay